 Remote-Controlled (RC) Aircraft STEM Kit

-Click HERE for Lt Col Ted Spitzmiller's revised AeroLab guide book he created for anyone's use.
-He is a very experienced CAP pilot from Rio Rancho, NM.
+2. Click HERE for CAP Lt Col Ted Spitzmiller's revised AeroLab guide book he created for anyone's use.
+He is a very experienced CAP pilot from Rio Rancho, New Mexico.

-IMPORTANT SAFETY NOTES: Follow all directions in the Mini Apprentice airplane package for building the plane--- AND, for charging the battery (lithium polymer batteries can cause fires if charged incorrectly, i.e. too rapidly).
-Also, follow the manufacturer's instructions in the Tactic controller's binding process, as well, to avoid injury.
+3. IMPORTANT SAFETY NOTES: Follow all directions in the Mini Apprentice airplane package for building the plane--- AND, for charging the battery (lithium polymer batteries can cause fires if charged incorrectly, i.e. too rapidly).
+Also, follow the manufacturer's instructions in the Tactic controller's binding process to avoid injury.
 (One user stated that completing the binding process with the motor control set to the minimum position works best to avoid having the transmitter inadvertently switch off while the receiver is powered, which could cause injury.)
 Important take-away?
-Connect with an experienced AMA member to assist in learning how to build, charge, and fly your new Mini Apprentice- as once it crashes it may not be repairable.
+Connect with an experienced AMA member to assist in learning how to build, charge, and fly the Mini Apprentice.
+Once it crashes, it may not be repairable.
 R/C flying is not as easy as it appears!
+ENJOY!